India, officially known as the Republic of India, is located

 13th-century, Konark, Odisha, India

-Konark Sun Temple, view from
+Konark Sun Temple, Front entrance view of Nata

-the steps of Nata Mandir, Hindu, Eastern Ganga dynasty,
+crouching elephants, Hindu, Eastern Ganga dynasty, 13th-century,

 13th-century, Konark, Odisha, India

-Konark Sun Temple,
+Konark Sun Temple, Sculpture relief, couple in

 13th-century, Konark, Odisha, India